-It has been over two years since I first read the Huffington Post blog entry by Justin Ricklefs titled 15 Things all Dads of Daughters Should Know.
+It has been over two years since I first read a blog post by Justin Ricklefs titled 15 Things all Dads of Daughters Should Know.
 Truth is, the 15 things seem like no-brainers when you read them.
 But in practice, I find it difficult to feel like I am successful in all of those areas on a regular basis.
 As a result, I’ve revisited the article every month, religiously (I have a monthly reminder set), in an effort to remind myself of the importance of being a positive role model for my daughter, and as a regular check on how I am doing.
 And while I am still working toward perfecting my role as dad to my daughter, I have been thinking more about what 15 things I should focus on in raising my son as well.

 After reflecting on my own childhood and the past ten years of raising my son, I have identified 15 truths for raising a strong, loving, compassionate, caring and empathetic dude.